 Note: In this paperwork, the bridge is numbered 15, which is a sequential count from the beginning of the line south of Renton, instead of 19, the system adopted later of numbering based on the nearest milepost.
 Also, a portion of the bridge remained after this work.
 It is not currently known when it was completely filled in.

 NE 116th Street overpass, I-405 overpass, and crossing safety Improvements

 In March, 1958, the NP issued a proposal to cover incidental work in support of King County constructing a bridge over the railroad at NE 116th Street, replacing an at-grade crossing.
 Paperwork shows that this project had been in the works since at least mid-1956.

 In July, 1968 the NP approved a proposal to complete railroad bridge work in support of the State constructing an overhead bridge for I-405 over the railroad.

-The NP installed flashing crossing signals at 132nd Avenue NE in 1964 and NE 124th Street in 1965.
+The NP installed two sets of flashing light signals, at Slater Avenue NE in October, 1964 and NE 124th Street in August, 1965.
 For more information, see the Collisions between Trains and Automobiles and Resulting Safety Improvements section.

 Simpson Building Supply Co. spur